 It was not until the early 19th century when Per Henrik Ling (1776-1839) of Sweden realised the importance of the link between its practice and a good knowledge of anatomy and physiology that massage began to be recognised and accepted as complementary to traditional medicine.
 Ling was named President of the Royal Swedish Central Institute of Gymnastics in 1813 and his work was recognised first in his home country and subsequently around the world.
 Massage is still referred to as ‘Swedish massage’ because of his influence.

 In the two world wars, massage was used to treat nerve injury for rehabilitation.

 In recent years, massage has become a recognised therapy, thanks to an increased awareness of and interest in complementary therapies and alternative medicine.
 Massage is beneficial to all the body systems and is a natural and effective way to treat both physical conditions and phychological problems.

 Massage is classically defined as the manipulation of the soft tissue of the body, particularly muscles, performed by the hands or by mechanical means, for the purpose of producing effects on the vascular, muscular and nervous systems of the body.
 These may be relaxing or invigorating, depending on the choice of movements and massage requirements.
 There are many different routines as there are therapists, hence students are advised that having thoroughly learnt the principles and essential classical manipulations, they will develop through experience their own sequences, modifying and adapting them according to individual client requirements and their own personal preference of working.

-If you want to start increasing your current level of success with women, then remember to send Johnny an email directly: [email protected] and get started with one on one pick up master class training.
+If you want to start increasing your current level of success with women, then remember to send Johnny an email directly: [email protected] and get started with one on one dating and social mastery training.

 Where you can work with Johnny and take your game to the next level.